TheNeodev/Advanced-RVC-Pinokio/README.md

 # Advanced-RVC-Pinokio
-An Applio installer for Pinokio!
+An Advanced-RVC installer for Pinokio!